theislab/scib/README.md

 ### Installation

-The `scib` python package is in the folder scib.
-You can simply install it from the root of this repository using
+The `scib` python package is available on [PyPI](https://pypi.org/) and can be installed through

 ```
-pip install .
+pip install scib
 ```

 Alternatively, you can also install the package directly from GitHub via